rocky-linux/documentation/docs/gemstones/setup_local_repo.md

 ## Breakdown

 This simple shell script uses `rsync` to pull repository files from the nearest mirror.
-It also utilizes the "exclude" option which is defined in a text file in the form of keywords that shouldnt be included.
-Excludes are good if you have limited disk space or just dont want everything for whatever reason.
+It also utilizes the "exclude" option which is defined in a text file in the form of keywords that should not be included.
+Excludes are good if you have limited disk space or just do not want everything for whatever reason.
 We can use  `*` as a wildcard character.
 Be careful using  `*/ng` as it will exclude anything that matches those characters.
 An example is below:

 ```
 */source*